Freestyle Swimming – What Muscles Do They Work?

 Upper Body Muscles in Freestyle Swimming

 The freestyle stroke is notorious for being the most upper body muscles driven swim stroke.
-It is the fastest and most efficient of all the strokes, and the upper body muscles play a significant role in generating propulsion.
+It is the fastest and most efficient of all the strokes, and the upper body muscles, including the back muscles, play a significant role in generating propulsion.
 Let’s explore the upper body muscles used in freestyle swimming:

 Core Muscles in Freestyle Swimming